felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.9.0-dev1 =

-(TBD) Added new options to the Social Settings metabox for the http://schema.org/Review type.
+(2016/07/02) Added new options to the Social Settings metabox for the http://schema.org/Review type.

 = 1.8.1-1 =